firozkhan18/technologies-notes/java/java-programming-question-answer-3-emp-mgmt.md

 Anuj Chettiar

 ```
-//Query 3.15 : Who is the oldest employee in the organization?
+### Query 3.15 : Who is the oldest employee in the organization?
 What is his age and which department he belongs to?

 ```java